-22. The Chairperson, H.E.
-Mr. Jadgish Dharamchand Koonjul, Mauritius Ambassador and Permanent Representative, spoke about the vulnerabilities of SIDS.
-He highlighted that SIDS from the AIMS region have diverse economies, different levels of development, and different levels of achievement of the SAMOA Pathway.
-He underscored the commonalities in the region, including the need to streamline the international agenda of: Agenda 2063; Agenda 2030; Paris Agreement, and the SAMOA Pathway.
-Mr. Koonjul underlined vulnerabilities faced by SIDS.
-These vulnerabilities comprise: high debts due to limited access to concessionary financing as MICs; challenges to ensure inclusive economic growth; and challenges around governance issues, including how to address the problem of lack of coordination and coherence in implementation amongst Ministries.
-Mr. Koonjul underlined issues of accountability and transparency and underscored that some problems, such as human resource capabilities, data gaps, and climate change vulnerabilities and resilience issues, are faced in different ways by different countries.
-The Chairperson discussed issues regarding means of implementation and funding, He noted that some countries have difficulties to access financing, while others have found innovative ways to attract financing and in some cases and added that there is a lack of regulatory frameworks.
-He also discussed training and capacity building, which are challenges faced by many countries.
-As a way forward, Mr. Koonjul emphasized the need for South-South cooperation, SIDS-SIDS cooperation, and inter-island cooperation.
+The Chairperson, H.E.
+Mr. Jadgish Dharamchand Koonjul, Mauritius Ambassador and Permanent Representative, observed that while SIDS from the AIMS region comprised countries with diverse economies of different levels of development there were several commonalities among them.
+He underlined the countries' commitment to the AU Agenda 2063, Agenda 2030, Paris Agreement, and the SAMOA Pathway.
+The Ambassador further underlined vulnerabilities faced by SIDS, which comprise: high debts due to limited access to concessionary financing as MICs; challenges to ensure inclusive economic growth; and challenges around governance issues, including how to address the problem of lack of coordination and coherence in implementation amongst Ministries.
+He also recalled the issues of accountability and transparency and underscored that some problems, such as human resource capabilities, data gaps, and climate change vulnerabilities and resilience issues, are faced in different ways by different countries.
+The Chairperson highlighted issues regarding means of implementation and funding, noting that some countries have difficulties to access financing, while others have found innovative ways to attract financing in some cases.
+He also added that there was a lack of regulatory frameworks,training and capacity building, which are challenges faced by many countries.
+As a way forward, Ambassador Koonjul noted and emphasized the need for South-South cooperation, SIDS-SIDS cooperation, and inter-island cooperation.